 Meeting minutes are a very strange thing.
 On the one hand, (at least some) companies invest a lot of time and effort in the documentation of meetings and on the other hand just a very few people seem to read it.
 Furthermore, meeting protocols do not seem to help in getting things done better, faster or more efficient.

 But nonetheless, some meetings need a kind of record for communicating contents or results to other stakeholders within or outside the organization.
 But the big question remains: What is the right content and format for the meeting minutes?
 That depends on who is the recipient of your meeting notes.
 And how can the minutes of meetings really help yourself and others in the aftermath?

-There is a plethora of meeting minutes templates to be found in your favorite search engine (e.g. find some templates here).
+There is a plethora of meeting minutes templates to be found just by using Google images, or you can use our meeting minutes templates here.
 But before you choose one, step back for a second and ask yourself, what’s the purpose of your meeting protocol?
 Is it a “binding” documentation of meeting results?
 Does it have to be a complete transcript of the meeting?
 Or is it just a documentation of tasks, decisions and outcomes?

 What Are Meeting Minutes?

 Meeting minutes (also known as, minutes minutes of meeting, or meeting notes) are an instant-written or recorded documentation of the dialogue that transpires during the course of a meeting.
+It is considered an important part of the meeting management process.
 After the conclusion of the meeting, minutes are typically sent out to the attendees of a meeting.